I love hot tea.

 Let it sit at least one month, and try to get it strained before six weeks has gone.
 Strain the lovely brown vodka into a cleaned bottle (squeeze out the tea bags as well).
 You can taste it right now, but it won’t be very good yet – unsweetened, strong, bitter, and full of tannins!

-Mix up some simple syrup using the following guide:
+Flavor your cordial with simple syrup using the following guide:

 - Boil one cup of water.